Imaginary cones and limit roots of infinite Coxeter groups: Faithfulness of the action on limit roots and universal Coxeter groups

 The following fact (from \cite[Theorem~4.4]{dyer:ref}) is fundamental: given a subset~$\Gamma \subseteq \PP$, its associated reflections $R=\{s_\gamma \mid \gamma \in \Gamma\}$ and reflection subgroup $W'=\left< R\right>$, one has $R=S_{W'}$, i.e., $\Gamma=\Delta_{W'}$, if and only if

-That is equivalent to say that $\Gamma$ satisfies the axiom (ii) of a simple system seen in the introduction of~\S\ref{se:imc}.
+This is equivalent to saying that $\Gamma$ satisfies the axiom (ii) of a simple system seen in the introduction of~\S\ref{se:imc}.
 Geometrically, this means that $\h\Gamma$ is the set of extreme points of $\conv(\h{\Phi'})$.

 A Coxeter group with no non-trivial braid relations, canonically isomorphic to the free product of cyclic groups of order two generated by its simple reflections, is called below a \emph{universal Coxeter group}.
 It is the free object for Coxeter groups.
 Given the characterization above, a reflection subgroup $W'$ of $W$ is universal if and only if $\mpair{\al,\bt}\leq -1$ for all distinct $\al,\bt\in \Delta_{W'}$.
 It is easily seen that any reflection subgroup of a universal Coxeter group is universal.
 If all the $\mpair{\al,\bt}$ are equal, then a simple computation of eigenvalues shows that the root system is weakly hyperbolic.
 Otherwise, it is not always the case; see for instance the example of Figure~\ref{fig:nonhyp} and also \cite[Example~1.4]{dyer:imc}.
 We shall say that a based root system $(\Phi, \Delta)$ is \emph{generic universal} if $\mpair{\al,\bt}<-1$ for all distinct $\al,\bt\in \Delta$.